 Dr Nevistic supports various non-profit organisations and is a member of the Finance Committee of the Swiss Study Foundation, and was a trustee at the Swiss Institute / Contemporary Art New York.

 14. Guillaume Pictet Non-executive Director Swiss, born 1950

-Mr Pictet was appointed to the Board as a Non-executive Director in 2010 and is a member of the Ethics Sub-Committee, a sub Committee of the Audit Committee, the Audit, Compensation and Nominations Committees.
+Mr Pictet was appointed to the Board as a Non-executive Director in 2010 and is a member of the Governance and Sustainability, Audit, Compensation and Nominations Committees.